-During the celebration, the Katikkiro of Buganda Owekitiibwa, Charles Peter Mayiga, called upon the Central Government to lend a hand to private institutes because they have done an excellent job in educating the new generation of Ugandans.
+During the celebration, Charles Peter Mayiga, called upon the Central Government to lend a hand to private institutes because they have done an excellent job in educating the new generation of Ugandans.

 The Katikkiro later urged all graduates not to think that the struggle is over since they have graduated but rather use the skill they have acquired to practice in order to achieve excellence.

 The institute graduated more female over male students.
 Over 821 female students graduated as compared to 559 males, making the total of 1380 graduates.
 The graduate students included both certificate and diploma students who offered vocational, business and technical courses.

 BRIBTE was founded in 1999 by the Buganda Kingdom with the major aim of equipping students with practical skills and knowledge to enable them create their own jobs, hence reducing unemployment in the country.